Wisconsin Specific Information

 - Sober Server (PDF): In Wisconsin, there is no state law or rule limiting server alcohol consumption.
 Wisconsin places most of the responsibility for alcohol control on municipal government; accordingly local ordinances prohibiting intoxicated servers have been adopted by some communities to prevent and sanction alcohol impaired servers.
 This memo examines the five Sober Server ordinances in effect in Wisconsin on January 1, 2014.

 While no single law can solve all alcohol related problems, a group of policies and practices selected to address specific community problems can reduce alcohol related problems and the resulting municipal expense.

-- Underage Under the Influence Ordinances in Wisconsin: It is legal for youth in Wisconsin to consume alcohol in the presence of their parents.
+- Underage Under the Influence Ordinances in Wisconsin (PDF): It is legal for youth in Wisconsin to consume alcohol in the presence of their parents.
 Law enforcement agencies have increasingly reported that when intoxicated youth are located by officers they assert they are intoxicated as a result of alcohol consumed with their parents.
 Two communities adopted ordinances making it illegal for underage youth to be in public with measurable blood alcohol if a parent is not present.
 This summary examines the elements of each ordinance including how alcohol consumption is established.

 - Reducing Underage Drinking: A Collective Responsibility: The first national strategy to prevent and reduce underage drinking includes recommendations for communities and schools.

-- The Surgeon General’s Call to Action to Prevent and Reduce Underage Drinking: In addition to the full report, publications specifically for parents, educators and community leaders describe the six goals set the Surgeon General and steps to reach them.
+- The Surgeon General’s Call to Action to Prevent and Reduce Underage Drinking: In addition to the full report, publications specifically for parents, educators, and community leaders describe the six goals set the Surgeon General and steps to reach them.